mwhite317/blackjack/blackjack/README.md

 # Blackjack
-Blackjack is your window to master casino blackjack.
+Blackjack is your window to master casino blackjack in the Terminal.
 Specifically, it is a game that allows the player to practice blackjack strategies.The object of the game is for the player to beat the dealer.
 Depending on the player's cards, the player can hit, stand, double, split, or fold.